Inflectra/spira-documentation/docs/Spira-Administration-Guide/Installing-SpiraPlan.md

 ### Upgrading

-You can upgrade any SpiraPlan version that is 5.4.0.4 or newer using the latest installer (for instance you can upgrade from 5.4 to 7.7, or from 6.9.0.1 to 7.7 using the exact same installer exe).
+You can upgrade any Spira version that is 5.4.0.4 or newer using the latest installer (for instance you can upgrade from 5.4 to 7.7, or from 6.9.0.1 to 7.7 using the exact same installer exe).
 To upgrade from versions older than 5.4.0.4 you first need to upgrade to 5.4.0.4 and then upgrade to the latest version.

-For example, to upgrade from SpiraTest v2.3.1 to v5.4, you would first upgrade from SpiraTest v2.3.1 > v3.2, then upgrade from SpiraTest v3.2 > v4.2, next step is to upgrade from v4.2 > 5.4
+For example, to upgrade from Spira v2.3.1 to v5.4, you would first upgrade from Spira v2.3.1 > v3.2, then upgrade from Spira v3.2 > v4.2, next step is to upgrade from v4.2 > 5.4

 To upgrade an existing installation: